razorapid/Reborn-PK3-Content/README.md

 * Unknown

 Argument type is followed by a comma, after which, you can specify a description for argument.
 Second comma is optional.
-After that comma, you can specify additional parameter - optional, which states that given argument is optional and not required by the function.
+After that comma, you can specify additional parameter - __optional__, which states that given argument is optional and not required by the function.